zghiche/S2_emulator/README.md

 ```
 Other options can be displayed using `python run_emulator.py --help`.
 Single particle plots and efficiency plots can be found [here](https://mchiusi.web.cern.ch/Emulator_seeding/).

+Some emulator parameters can be easily changes via the config `yaml` file.
+For instance, the seeding threshold (in GeV) or the seeding window width.

 ### Data samples
 I'm producing new data samples using Geometry V16 following the recipe outlined [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HGCALTriggerPrimitivesSimulation) and considering [Phase2Fall22campaign](https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset+dataset%3D%2F*%2FPhase2Fall22DRMiniAOD-*125X*%2FGEN-SIM-DIGI-RAW-MINIAOD).
 Public samples (photons and pions) that I'm using are stored in this eos folder: